MultiSafepay/docs/content/integrations/opencart-3.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the OpenCart installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the OpenCart installation procedure.
 Always make a backup.

 1. Download the `Plugin_OpenCart_3.x.x.ocmod.zip`.
 2. Sign in to your OpenCart <<glossary:backend>>.